azelaic acid (Topical route)

 - Children—Use and dose must be determined by your doctor.

-If you miss a dose of azelaic acid, take it as soon as possible.
+If you miss a dose of azelaic acid, apply it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not double doses.

 Keep out of the reach of children.